People with Disability

 To view Council’s Disability Inclusion Action Plan, click here.

-Services and activities for people with disabilities in the Mosman area include:
+Activities for people with disability in the Mosman local government area include:

 Friday Night Group for Young Adults with a Disability

-Mosman Council facilitates a social and recreational group for young adults with a disability (age group 18-40 years) every third Friday evening of the month between 6.30 and 10.30 pm.
+Mosman Council facilitates a social and recreational group for young adults with a disability (age group 18-40 years) every third Friday evening of the month between 6.30 – 10.30pm.

-Activities include outings, dinners, bowling, disco nights, workshops (stop motion animation, stencils, photography), movie nights and much more.
+Activities include outings, dinners, bowling, disco nights, workshops, movie nights and more.
 The maximum capacity is 17 attendees.

 Council’s strategies to provide access in the local community are supported by the Access and Mobility Consultative Committee.